Archive for the ‘Moroccan Days – モロッコ生活 – Viva Maghreb’ Category

 お腹も心もいっぱいの時間。運転してくれたバダールくん、ありがとう!

-Now, today, August 9th, marks the 80th anniversary ofthe atomic bombing of Nagasaki.
+Now, today, August 9th, marks the 80th anniversary of the atomic bombing of Nagasaki.
 Three days before, on the 6th, Hiroshima was bombed as well.
 Sure, 80 years is a long time, but it still gives me a lot of pain to think of all those who suffered from the bombings and were exposed to radiation.
 Of course, it should never happen again.
 Never.

 Five of us were born in different countries, from different upbringings in different cultures.
 Yet, we were able to enjoy delicious barbecue together in a little village in Morocco.
 After 80 years of those devastating historical events, I cannot stop but think that a society where we can co-exist regardless of where you are from, should not be taken for granted.
 Especially with good food and good laughters.
 No more atomic bombs, no more war.
 These are the thoughts I had while sucking on my oily, greasy fingers.
 Gochisousama-deshita!🙏